suhoshin/suhoshin.github.io/_pages/about.md

 I received a M.S. in Electrical Engineering and a B.S. in Mathematics at KAIST in South Korea.
 I'm broadly interested in the intersection of computer science and microeconomics.
 This includes algorithmic mechanism design/game theory, social learning and social choice.
-I'm also interested in online algorithm, graph algorithm, combinatorial optimization, and computational complexity.
+I'm also interested in online algorithm, combinatorial optimization, computational complexity, and multi-armed bandits.
-My recent focus is on algorithmic mechanism design for delegation, especially from combinatorial/learning/multi-agent perspective.

 &nbsp;